 After you use your press, what do you do with those very wet and pesky grounds or silt at the bottom of the coffee press and the coffee cup?

 One of our customers emailed Mike and asked him about the silt leftover in her french press and coffee cup.
-If you have the same or similar questions, here is a blog post (and part of our new FAQ section currently being developed).
+If you have the same or similar questions, here is a blog post (and part of our FAQ section).

 Question: After pressing, the bottom of the press still has maybe an ounce or so of liquid left along with the grounds.
 What is a practical way to clean that up?
 Can coffee grounds go down the drain/disposer?
 If not, I don’t like to dump all that liquid in my garbage either (see above question).
 I read it can go in the garden and then read that coffee grounds can stunt the growth of certain plants/flowers.
 So I’m curious about what specifically you (or other people) do to clean up the press after making the coffee?